The Provost is the College's chief academic officer. She is a member of the President's Cabinet and reports to the President.

 The Associate Provost assists the Provost with curriculum

-and program assessment, faculty development, external departmental
+and program assessment, faculty support, external departmental

 and the Middle States Periodic Review Report.
 She works with the